Frequently Asked Questions

 All graduates are advised to arrive one hour before the start of the ceremony.
 Graduates must be seated at least 15 minutes before the start of the ceremony.
 Latecomers will not be allowed once the ceremony starts.

-The Convocation ceremonies recordings are accessible via this link
+The Convocation ceremonies livestreaming and recordings are accessible via this link: https://www.ntu.edu.sg/convocation/convocation-livestream

 We have arranged for an official photographer to take photograph of every graduate as they are presented on stage.
 You may order your stage photo from the official photographer.

-There would be no PhD Hooding conducted during the Convocation ceremony.
+There will be no PhD hooding conducted during the PhD Ceremony 1 and PhD Ceremony 2.

 Q1.
 I have collected my degree certificate and transcript earlier.
 Can I still attend my Convocation ceremony?